neverRare/stick-docs/reference/language/function_call.md

 # Function Call

 Function call or invocation executes the code inside the function.
-It is an expression and/or statement depending on the voidiness and [steadiness](../type/steadiness.md) of the function.
+It is an expression and/or statement depending on the voidness and [steadiness](../type/steadiness.md) of the function.

 ```stick
 sum(numbers: [10, 20])
 ```

-## Labels and Omittability
+## Labels and Optionality

 Each argument have labels.
-It can be omitted by either ommiting the label and the colon `:` or by leaving the colon in place.
+It can be omitted by either omitting the label and the colon `:` or by leaving the colon in place.
 This will use the order of the parameter.

 ```stick
 fn power (base: Num, exponent: Num) => base ** exponent